caseman/grease/doc/tutorial/tutorial2.rst

 Next we define the constructor, which in addition to the required :obj:`world` argument, takes a :obj:`shooter` entity and :obj:`angle` value.
 The shooter is the entity that the shot is being fired from.
 The angle determines the direction of the shot.

 Inside the constructor, we first determine the initial position of the shot (lines 8-10).
 This is done by computing an offset based on the shooter's collision radius and the input angle.
 This way the shot appears to come from the surface of the shooter, rather than the center.
 The velocity is calculated by multiplying the angle's unit vector by the shot's speed, plus the shooter's velocity.
 Without including the shooter's velocity, the shooter could actually outrun his own shots, and strafing would feel very unnatural.
+Would-be skeptics out there should try it with and without adding the shooter's velocity to see what I mean.

 The shape of the shot is set to a small triangle (line 13).
 This is small enough so that it will appear to be a small dot when rendered.
 Collision is setup with a small radius and a mask specifically designed to collide with everything except for the shooter (``~`` is Python's bit-invert operator).
 Setting the color ensures the shot is rendered.

 On line 17 we schedule the shot to expire at the proper time.
-The clock will call the expire method (defined below) when the time-to-live elapses, deleting the entity automatically.
+The world's clock will call the expire method (defined below) when the time-to-live elapses, deleting the entity automatically.
 This means that we do not need to keep track of when each shot will expire ourselves, which is convenient.

 We have two more methods to implement for :class:`Shot`: an :meth:`on_collide` handler for collision and an :meth:`expire` method for handling the shot expiration.
 Both will simply delete the entity: